 How often do students receive instruction?

-The two-year program is taught three to four days per week (60 minutes per day) and is intended for one-on-one therapy or small group instruction.
+The two-year program is taught 5 days a week ( 45 minutes per day) or four days per week (60 minutes per day) and is intended for one-on-one therapy or small group instruction.
 Take Flight includes 132 lessons with a total of 230 hours of direct instruction.